wplib/wplib-box/FAQ.md

 `wplib-scripts/` &mdash; and then search for `scripts/` in your `Vagrantfile` and replace it with whatever you named your directory, e.g. with `wplib-scripts/` as in our example.

+## How do I share my work with the outside world?

+The box image has [localtunnel.me](https://localtunnel.me) pre-installed in the box.
+You can simply `ssh` into the guest and run: `lt --port 80`.
+This will provide you with a URL to share the local site until you exit the command by either terminating the program or shutting down the machine.

+You can also use [Vagrant Share](https://www.vagrantup.com/docs/share).

 ##Glossary: What Do They All These Terms Mean?
 The following are terms we have decide to use in our FAQ and in other documents.
 If any of these terms conflict with broader industry terms please submit a pull request with any suggested corrects.